2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 After completing their Bachelor's Degree, allied health graduates from MCPHS University carry an average student debt load of $26,326.
 This translates to an average monthly loan payment of $1,068, based on a 10-year repayment plan.

-Rochester Institute of Technology did quite well in this year’s ranking of the most popular places for allied health professions students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the large suburb of Rochester, RIT is a private not-for-profit college with a large student population.
+Rochester Institute of Technology came in at #10 in this year’s edition of the Most Popular Allied Health Professions Bachelor’s Degree Trade Schools ranking.
+Located in the suburb of Rochester, RIT is a private not-for-profit school with a large student population.

 Women make up 92% of the allied health majors at the school.